mollie/mollie-oxid/README.md

 You can enable or disable certain sub-jobs in the module configuration in the Cronjobs group.

 The Mollie module has the following sub-jobs currently:
+* FinishOrders: When a customer has paid successfully on the Mollie redirect page but he does not return to your shop, the order is not finalized correctly.
+This can happen for example when the customer loses his internet connection after payment or when the browser tab is closed before return to the shop.
+This Cronjob will finish these corrupted orders and complete all the unfinished tasks like sending the order confirmation email.
 * OrderExpiry: Orders with pending payments can be cancelled automatically after a certain time.
 You can configure this timespan in the configuration for each Mollie payment method in the OXID backend.
 You can select a timespan between 1 and 30 days or deactivate this for each payment method.

 More sub-jobs will be added in the future.